Skip to Content

 Once you have a fine paste of goraka as well as the other ingredients mentioned above.

-Combine both the pastes, check for seasoning, add salt and more pepper if necessary.
+Combine both the pastes, check for seasoning, and add salt and more pepper if necessary.

 grind both goraka(brindleberry) and the spices together to make a thick paste.